VH-Lab/NDI-matlab/docs/reference/+ndi/+session/mock.m.md

   Matches are returned in a cell list NDI_DOCUMENT_OBJ.

-Help for ndi.session.mock/database_search is inherited from superclass NDI.SESSION
+Help for ndi.session.mock/database_search is inherited from superclass ndi.session
 ```

 ---